eoinok/GUIDB_sqlite/README.md

 # Part 1

-Adapt a previous TKInter GUI Interface you have built to allow it to capture details about a new member of the Tennisclub database as follows
+Adapt the MyFirstGUI GUI Interface included in the repo to allow it to capture details about a new member of the Tennisclub database as follows

 ![alt text](TennisGUI.png)